yuriha-chan/antigravity-collaborative-workflow/README.md

 *   **`web_survey.md`**: A rigorous, formalized "Plan, Approve, Do" workflow for conducting targeted web research.
 It prevents aimless AI browsing by enforcing Survey Strategy artifacts, strict user sign-offs, and explicit Search Quality Reports.

 ## How to use
-1. Place the workflow files in the `.agents/workflows/` directory.
+1. Place the `workflow/` and `rules/` directories into the `.agents/` directory in the workspace.
 2. If any, place the existing ideas (notes, excerpts from chat conversations, conceptual codes or documents, etc.) in the workspace directory.
 3. Start the `absorptive_partner.md` workflow.
-You can start the workflow by saying "I want to create an application for [purpose] using absorptive partner workflow" for example.
+You can start the workflow by saying `/absorptive_partner I want to create an application for [purpose].
+Look into the conversation log @log.txt` for example.
+(If your Antigravity fails to recognize the workflow document, @[.agents/workflows/absorptive_partner.md] works.)

+## Notes
+The Claude models tend to obey the "do not hurry" instructions in the workflow documents very well.
+If you get tired to have a long discussion, you are responsible to move on to other topics by refering the Task list.
+The tricky standpoint generation Task duplication instruction is intended to offer infinite design discussion in Phase 1, but the task list may get confused.
+If so, please tidy out.

+When you use Gemini models, the conversation pace will be more hurried in Phase 1.
+You can instruct the agent to add more standpoints using `@phase1_standpoints_generation.md` to continue the discussion.